 3. Paw Science Hydrocortisone Anti-Itch Lotion

-This lotion has a lightweight, non-greasy feel and absorbs quickly, making it convenient for spot treatment on irritated skin.
-It's commonly used for hot spots, allergy-related itching, and minor skin irritations, providing relief without leaving residue.
-The gentle formula is suitable for sensitive areas and frequent use.
+This lotion has a lightweight, non-greasy texture and absorbs quickly, making it convenient for spot-treating irritated areas.
+It's often used for hot spots or allergy-related itching, providing soothing relief without residue.
+The gentle formula is suitable for sensitive spots and frequent use.

 What We Like: